This content mentions death and bereavement, which some people may find triggering.

 A notorious chatterbox, dementia significantly reduced her processing speed, so she found maintaining conversation more and more difficult in her final months, no matter how hard she tried.

 Imagine having your independence and so many of the things that matter most to you taken away by such a challenging illness over which you have no control.
 It sounds like quite a stressful experience.

 Initially, my Grandma had carers coming into her home a few times a day, to help her wash, go to the bathroom and cook her meals.

 She had also experienced several falls, resulting in a number of trips to A&E for treatment to head wounds.
-Despite having an alarm around her neck, she often forgot to wear it, meaning there were occasions where she had to wait for carers to arrive before being taken to hospital.
+Despite having an alarm around her neck, she often forgot to wear it, meaning there were occasions when she had to wait for carers to arrive before being taken to the hospital.

-My Grandma hated the idea of leaving her home to go into a care home with new surroundings and other people doing tasks for her which, not long before, were second nature to her.
+My Grandma hated the idea of leaving her home to go into a care home with new surroundings and other people doing tasks for her that, not long before, were second nature to her.

 But the reality was that she needed round-the-clock care provided by professionals in a care home.
 She got that care, and more.

 Now, I know care homes are a controversial topic and I'm not going to defend or argue the case for care homes in general.
 Every case is unique and should be treated as such.
 What I will say, however, is that care homes can be a huge help for a lot of people and should never be automatically discounted.

 Lyndhurst Care in Middleton, north Manchester, provided a home for my Grandma for her last two years.
 Despite not initially being keen, she settled in rather quickly.